-She stoops to Conquer by Goldsmith

-The School for Scandal , The Critic By Sheridan
+- She stoops to Conquer by Goldsmith - The School for Scandal , The Critic By Sheridan

-Drama was also the vehicle for the political comments of writers until subjected to censorship after the License Act of 1737.

-This act was against drama.
-No play could be performed without a license.

-For that reason, drama had been weakened.
-As a result of that novels flourished and grew quickly in the 18th century (We will see that later in the reasons behind the rise of the novel)
+- Drama was also the vehicle for the political comments of writers unit subjected to censorship after the License Act of 1737 - This act was against drama.
+No play could be performed without a license. - For that reason, drama had been weakened.
+As result of that novels flourished and grew quickly in the 18th century (We will see that later in the reasons behind the rise of the novel)

-Poetry
+• Poetry

-All kind of poetry were written in the 18th century.
+- All kind of poetry were written in the 18th century.
 There was a tendency to keep the achievements of earlier ages.
 The epics which were written in old ages were kept.
 The best poetry in the 18th century is that which is concerned with man and his social aspects.
-Poets were involved in public life.

-The 18th century was rich in producing many types of literature.
-In addition to the traditional types of literature which were known before, such as drama, poetry...etc.
+Poets were involved in public life. - The 18th century was rich in producing many types of literature.
+In addition to the traditional types of literature .In addition to the traditional types of literature which were known before, such as drama, poetry...
+Etc.